graste/environaut/README.md

     $ environaut.phar --help

 When you got `environaut.phar` by cloning this repository it should already be executable.
-Otherwise just `chmod u+x environaut.phar` should be sufficient to make it work.
+Otherwise `chmod u+x environaut.phar` should be sufficient to make it work.
 It is advisable to have a `php` executable available via the `PATH` environment variable as the phar uses a `#!/usr/bin/env php` shebang.
 Use something like ```alias php="/usr/local/bin/php53"``` if your executable